GlobalBatchMgr Class

 AuthScheme should be set to authNone (3) when no authentication is expected.

-By default, AuthScheme is authBasic (0), and if the User and Password fields are set, the component will attempt basic authentication.
+By default, AuthScheme is authBasic (0), and if the User and Password fields are set, the class will attempt basic authentication.

 If AuthScheme is set to authDigest (1), digest authentication will be attempted instead.